 ‘BikeVillage Towers’ is a lovely old farmhouse, built in 1637 on the forested edge of a village called Landry, which is in the French Alps.

-Nestled in-between the ski mountains of Les Arcs and La Plagne, Landry is a traditional Savoie village, complete with a beautiful baroque church, a couple of bars and a friendly local restaurant.
+Nestled in-between the ski mountains of Les Arcs and La Plagne, Landry is a traditional Savoie village, complete with a beautiful baroque church, a couple of bars and and two friendly local restaurants.

-A white water rafting centre and café is a stones throw.
+A white water rafting centre and café is also just a stones throw away.

-You will also see a wide selection of toothless octogenarians chasing all sorts of farm animals around the streets with walking sticks.
+The village also features a wide selection of toothless octogenarians chasing all sorts of farm animals around the streets with walking sticks.
 We’re still not sure why they do that.
-Being at the bottom of the valley is.
+Being at the bottom of the valley is

 Bourg St Maurice is just a short ride along the bike path if you ever fancy a slightly more cosmopolitan drinking/eating environment.

-The other direction is the swimming lake, a top spot to swim, eat, sunbathe and people/mountain watch after a ride.
+The other direction is the plan d’eau swimming lake, a top spot to swim, eat, sunbathe and people/mountain watch after a ride.